thundersquared/apiscp-notes/notes/php-user-overrides.md

 memory_limit = 128M
 ```

-<Warning>Make sure cgroups allocated memory is equal or more than you set in the override.</Warning>
+<Warning>Make sure cgroups allocated memory is equal or more than what you set in the override.</Warning>

 <Warning>